 Here are the top questions to ask in order to build a strong B2B buyer persona:

 You’ll find this to be the easiest information to gather as you prepare your persona.
 You’ll want to collect as much of this information as you can.
 Yes, it’s pretty low hanging fruit, but don’t underestimate its value.
 Especially when you’re just beginning the persona creation process.

 2. In What Industries Do Your Customers Work?
 Who Do They Serve?

-When you target business, you must know the industries they serve in.
-Will your services or products help them achieve business success?
+When you target businesses, you must know the industries they serve in.
+Will your services help them achieve business success?
 You’ll be able to communicate your value more effectively.
+Clients feel more confident if you can demonstrate industry expertise.
 Additionally, knowing the industries will help you answer question 5.

 3. What is the Size of Their Company?

 The answer to this question will shape how you market your solution.
 Are you targeting an ambitious take-on-the-world startup?
 Or a time-tested family-owned business?
 The size of the company also relates to question 4.

 How, you ask?
 It relates because the larger the company, the longer the decision-making process usually is.
 This figures into how long this prospective customer hangs out in your pipeline.

 4. What Job Titles Do They Hold?
 Who Do They Typically Report To?